fossas/gemserve/README.md

-# gemstest
+# gemserve

-`gemstestserver` provides files to support laptop-based implementation for the Gems interview challenge.
+`gemserve` provides files to support laptop-based implementation for the Gems interview challenge.

 ## Installation